Parsons v. Kimpton Hotel & Restaurant Group, LLC, Case No. 3:16-cv-05387-VC

 If the claim is complete and the Settlement Administrator denies the claim entirely or partially, the claimant will be provided an opportunity to have their claim reviewed by an impartial Claims Referee who has been appointed by the Court.Back To Top

-You do not have to do anything to remain in the Settlement, but if you want a payment, you must submit a Claim Form online or postmarked by August 22, 2019.Back To Top
+You did not have to do anything to remain in the Settlement, but if you wanted a payment, you must have submitted a Claim Form by August 22, 2019.Back To Top

-If the Settlement becomes Final, you will give up your right to sue Kimpton for the claims being resolved by this Settlement.
+When the Settlement became Final, you gave up your right to sue Kimpton for the claims being resolved by this Settlement.
 The specific claims you are giving up against Kimpton are described in Section 1.21 of the Settlement Agreement.
 You will be “releasing” Kimpton and all related people or entities as described in Section 7 of the Settlement Agreement.
 The Settlement Agreement is available here.

-No. If you exclude yourself, you will not be entitled to any benefits of the Settlement, but you will not be bound by any judgment in this case.Back To Top
+No. If you excluded yourself, you will not be entitled to any benefits of the Settlement, but you will not be bound by any judgment in this case.Back To Top

-No. Unless you exclude yourself, you give up any right to sue Kimpton for the claims that this Settlement resolves.
-You must exclude yourself from the Settlement Class to start your own lawsuit or to be part of any different lawsuit relating to the claims in this case.
-If you exclude yourself, do not submit a Claim Form to ask for a payment.Back To Top
+No. Unless you excluded yourself, you gave up any right to sue Kimpton for the claims that this Settlement resolves.
+You must have excluded yourself from the Settlement Class to start your own lawsuit or to be part of any different lawsuit relating to the claims in this case.
+If you excluded yourself, do not submit a Claim Form to ask for a payment.Back To Top